Start a Conversation

 Relish this magical experience before boarding the bus to Aguas Calientes.
 In the evening at 6:20 PM, catch the return Expedition Train to Ollantaytambo and transfer back to Cusco by private van, arriving around 10:00 PM.
 If you opt for the Vistadome Train, departure is at 6:10 PM.

-Meals: Picnic lunch
+Meals: Box lunch

 Difficulty: Moderate to difficult